 Gardens Tips & Jobs for January

-As we enter a New Year & a new decade our thoughts naturally turn again to Spring which may seem a long way away still but once the snowdrops & other early plants start appearing the idea of pottering in the garden will once more appeal.
-The past three months with the awful grey wet & stormy weather have certainly prevented any meaningful gardening but the few sunny days at the end of the year have helped restore the spirit.
+As we enter a New Year & a new Lockdown our thoughts turn to the hope & joy that our natural environment in Spring always brings.
+This is the case despite all the overwhelming problems that currently affect us all.
+Snowdrops & other early plant such as Narcissus will start appearing soon & the idea of pottering in the garden will once more appeal.
+Notwithstanding the awfulness of COVID & the absence of an meaningful Festive Season the past three months with the awful grey wet & stormy weather have certainly prevented any meaningful gardening.
+Nothing last forever & the increasing gradual extra minutes of daylight at the end of the day should soon help restore the spirit.

 Although January can be a quiet time in the garden, make the most of any mild and dry weather by getting on with as many jobs as possible.
 Doing them now will mean there’s less pressure in Spring, when things can get a bit manic!
 With yet more wet weather & flooding in many parts of the country it may be difficult to get outside this January.
 If so it is a great opportunity to catch up reading all those glossy gardening books you bought over recent years but which have remained unopened in a book case !